Blizzard/api-sc2-docs/README.md

   more IP addresses.

-Registering an application is a matter of providing a description of the application, how you plan on using the API and your contact information to [api-support@blizzard.com](mailto:api-support@blizzard.com) with the subject "Application Registration Request".
+Registering an application is a matter of providing a description of the application, how you plan on using the API, and your contact information to [api-support@blizzard.com](mailto:api-support@blizzard.com) with the subject "Application Registration Request".
 Once we receive your